Home/Nutritional Comparison

 Peeled Cassava (Yuca)

-Rich in carbohydrates, providing a quick source of energy, making it ideal for athletes and active individuals.
+Rich in carbohydrates, providing a quick source of energy for active individuals.

-Contains resistant starch, which may improve gut health and enhance feelings of fullness.
+Contains resistant starch, which may help improve gut health and support digestive function.

 Alexanders